drawcard/new-wp-setup/README.md

+# Warning!
+### This is a personal project / experiment and is not in any way, shape or form supported or updated regularly.
+But feel free to study it, and learn neat stuff.

 # new-wp-setup
 A handy script to help create new Wordpress installations using WP-CLI.
 Better docs will be here momentarily.
 New-WP-Setup is the name until I come up with something more flashy.